 – Kate Toon

 Do you have a niche are a particular clientele that you service?
-Consider working that into your personal branding statement, like Kate Toon has done here.
+Consider working that into your personal branding statement, as Kate Toon has done here.

 Kate is a copywriter who specializes in helping small businesses reach a wider audience.
 She could have focused on her expert copywriting skills or her knowledge of SEO (search engine optimization).
 Instead, she speaks right to her target audience and tells them exactly how she can help them.
 Remember, it’s not always about what you can do, but also who you can do it for.